 Eike joined Watsi on November 25th, 2014.
 Eight years ago, Eike joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eike's most recent donation traveled 6,400 miles to support Gareth, a very special 4-year-old boy from Bolivia, to fund life-saving heart surgery.
+Eike's most recent donation traveled 5,700 miles to support Vortey, an 11-year-old sixth grader from Cambodia, for ear surgery.

 Eike has funded healthcare for 85 patients in 13 countries.